stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 * For the moment we will assume image data is uncompressed and gloss over this section of the loader.

-* The KTX file format has a large number of byte offsets/indices into the file itself which we largely ignore.
+* The KTX file format has a large number of byte offsets/indices into the file itself which are largely ignored.

-* We constrain the loader to only support the latest KTX2 version of the file format which is designed around Vulkan (the SDK provides tools to transform older files if necessary).
+* The loader is constrained to support the latest KTX2 version of the file format which is designed around Vulkan (the SDK provides tools to transform older files if necessary).

-The header token is a fixed length byte array which we use to validate the file format:
+The header token is a fixed length byte array which is first used to validate the file format:

 ```java
 // Load header